 Purpose and Authority

-This plan for the Town of Norwich states the community’s goals and objectives, and offers recommendations for future action to achieve those aims.
+This plan for the Town of Norwich states the community’s goals and objectives as the Planning Commission interprets in a 2005 Survey and other information that has been gathered, and offers recommendations for future action to achieve those aims.
 The plan will help the Selectboard, Planning Commission, Conservation Commission, and Norwich residents define and direct the future growth and development of Norwich over the next five to ten years and will serve as the foundation for revising the town’s land use regulations.
 It is a guide and a resource for any proposed community development programs, and for the direction and content of other local initiatives.

-The plan may be used by Vermont’s District Environmental Commission for review of development projects in Norwich under the jurisdiction of Act 250.
+The plan may be used by Vermont’s District Environmental Commission for review of development projects in Norwich under the jurisdiction of Act 250 until a more up to date Town Plan is written.
 It will also be a source of information and a long-term guide by which to measure and evaluate public and private proposals that affect the physical, social, and economic environment of the community.

 The Vermont Municipal and Regional Planning and Development Act, Title 24 of the Vermont Statutes Annotated, Chapter 117, enables Vermont municipalities to establish Planning Commissions and to prepare municipal plans.
 Through the Act, the Planning Commission is empowered to implement the plan once the Town of Norwich legally adopts it.
+This plan and succeeding Plans may only be adopted by Norwich Town vote by Australian ballot.

 Planning History and Process